-Edamame, a.k.a. fresh soy beans, are a quick, easy, protein-packed, tasty snack or appetizer.
+Edamame, which are fresh soybeans, are a quick and easy, protein-packed, tasty snack or appetizer.
 Whether you buy them fresh or frozen, you can cook them up in a snap and flavor them to your taste.
-Seriously, if you cook up fresh and frozen edamame side-by-side, it is the rare person who will be able to tell the difference.
+If you can't find fresh edamame, don't worry—frozen is just fine.
+It is actually difficult to tell the difference between the two.

-Bring a pot of water to a boil.
-Add enough salt so the water tastes as salty as sea water.
-Add in-shell edamame and cook until the beans inside the pods are tender, about 5 minutes.
-Drain, rinse with cold water to cool and season to taste before serving.
+A simple method that only requires a pot and some water, boiling edamame is a popular cooking choice.
+Bring a pot of water to a boil and add enough salt so the water tastes as salty as seawater.
+Add in-shell edamame and cook until the beans inside the pods are tender about 5 minutes.
+Drain, rinse with cold water to cool, and season to taste before serving.

-Bring about an inch of water to a boil in a pot.
+Steaming the soybeans is also done on the stovetop and requires the addition of a steamer basket (or bamboo steamer if you own one and want that authentic look).
+First, bring about an inch of water to a boil in a pot.
 Put the edamame in a colander, steam basket, or bamboo steam tray.
-When the water is boiling, add the vessel to the pot, cover, and steam the edamame until they are heated through and tender, 5 to 10 minutes.
-Remove from the pot.
-Serve warm or rinse with cold water to cool off first.
+Once the water is boiling, add the vessel to the pot, cover, and steam the edamame until they are heated through and tender, 5 to 10 minutes.
+Remove insert from the pot.
+Serve the edamame warm or rinse with cold water to cool off first.
 Season to taste and serve.

 Pan-searing is a less common method, but a decidedly tasty one.
-Heat a large frying pan (cast iron is ideal, if you have it) over high heat until it's nice and hot.
-Wet your fingertips and flick drops of water onto the surface; they should dance and sizzle immediately.
-Add the edamame to the pan.
-Reduce the heat to medium-high and cook, undisturbed, until the pods are lightly charred on the bottom.
-Turn the pods over and cook, maybe shaking the pan a bit but not stirring them around too much, until both sides are charred and the edamame beans inside are tender.
+Heat a large frying pan (cast iron is ideal if you have it) over high heat until it's nice and hot.
+Wet your fingertips and flick drops of water onto the surface; the droplets should "dance" and sizzle immediately.
+Add the edamame to the pan, reduce the heat to medium-high, and cook, undisturbed, until the pods are lightly charred on the bottom.
+Turn the pods over and cook, shaking the pan a bit but not stirring them around too much, until both sides are charred and the edamame beans inside are tender.
 Season to taste and serve hot or at least warm.
-Note: this method doesn't lend itself as well as the others to cooling and serving at room temperature or cold.
+This method doesn't lend itself as well as the others to cooling and serving at room temperature or cold.